Chicago White Sox Racing Mascots

 Lightweight

-Foam mascots won’t weight your mascot performer down.
-They are lightweight, being about 2-6 pounds on the shoulders.
+Foam is a very lightweight material, especially compared to a standard mascot that uses a ABS plastic head.
+Foam mascots will provide your performer with more comfort and won’t wear them down.
+Specifically, they are only about 2-6 pounds on the shoulders.
 Now, that’s a weight off your performer’s shoulders!

 Photogenic

 Get that camera ready!
-Foam mascots are typically on the larger side, which allows for eye-catching details.
+Foam mascots are typically on the larger side to accommodate their specific designs.
+If you want a mascot that holds a particular shape, like a baseball, an apple, or a giant backpack, then foam is the way to go.
+Foam can hold these particular shapes better but will be larger as a result.
+The nice thing about having a larger mascot is that it allows you to have more eye-catching details!
 Whether it be on the field, in the gym, or at an event, your foam mascot will always be ready for its close-up.

 Great for Product Mascots and Racing Mascots